Skip to main content

 The Complete Guide to Cash-Pay Healthcare in Austin, TX

-If you're uninsured, on a high-deductible plan, between jobs, or just exhausted by surprise bills — this guide is for you.
+If you're uninsured, on a high-deductible plan, or just tired of bills arriving three months later, this changes everything.

 Last updated: February 2026